-I’ve had knee problems since I was 25 and I have had many surgical procedures to try to help, whilst serving as pastoral assistant I had a procedure called an osteochondrital graft and it was the hardest surgery I had up to then.
+I’ve had knee problems since I was 25 and I have had many surgical procedures to try to help, whilst serving as pastoral assistant I had a procedure called an osteochondral graft and it was the hardest surgery I had up to then.
 I remember being on crutches and leading a service of stations of the cross, I was stood at the lectern and my knee was throbbing, the pain was so intense but I refused to stop because I felt that giving in to pain whilst leading this service wasn’t the thing to do and so I decided to use my pain to somehow share in that suffering of the cross.
 It seemed to go on forever but I refused to rush the service just because I was in pain and I didn’t let on to anyone that I was in pain.

 I told him and he frowned “people are laughing at you” he said, “you want to make up your mind if you are on crutches or not”!
-This hit me hard, I had tried my best to continue with my ministry even though I was having so many knee problems.
-I asked who was laughing but he refused to explain any further, I left because I was upset and fairly pissed off at this, why was I being looked upon like this?
+It hit me hard, I had tried my best to continue with my ministry even though I was having so many knee problems.
+I asked who was laughing but he refused to explain any further, I left because I was upset and fairly pissed off at this!

-I was a member of that parish for over 12 years, for 8 years I served as pastoral assistant and led many services when the priest was absent and I covered for him many times and had to do things I shouldn’t like baptise children because he was unwell and used the alcohol to cope.
+I was a member of that parish for over 12 years, for 8 (ish) years I served as pastoral assistant and led many services when the priest was absent and I covered for him many times and had to do things I shouldn’t like baptise children because he was unwell and used the alcohol to cope.

-So today my pain levels are very high as they have been for quite a while, for some reason I seem to be having flare up after flare up, today i cant help but wonder if the countless amount of people who mourn the death of their messiah, actually take anything from that.
+Today my pain levels are very high as they have been for quite a while, for some reason I seem to be having flare up after flare up and today I can’t help but wonder if the countless amount of people who mourn the death of their “messiah”, people who call themselves a Christian, if they actually take anything from that.